hanzou-x/flappycoin-game-server/README.md

 Then connect to port 8080 on your host and see if gameplay and payouts are working as expected.
 Press Ctrl+C to terminate.

-To set up port forwarding from port 80:
+To initiate port forwarding from port 80:

     sudo iptables -A INPUT -i eth0 -p tcp --dport 80 -j ACCEPT sudo iptables -A INPUT -i eth0 -p tcp --dport 8080 -j ACCEPT